FusionAuth/fusionauth-site/site/learn/expert-advice/tokens/revoking-jwts.md

 ## Webhooks

 One method leverages a distributed event system that notifies services when refresh tokens have been revoked.
 The IdP broadcasts an event when a refresh token is revoked and other backends/services listen for the event.
-If you squint, you might see something similiar to the non-standardized "backend interaction" mentioned in RFC 7009.
+If you squint, you might see something similar to the non-standardized "backend interaction" mentioned in RFC 7009.
 When an event is received, the backends/services update a local cache that maintains a set of users whose refresh tokens have been revoked.
 This cache is checked whenever a JWT is verified to determine if the JWT should be honored.

 This solution maintains the statelessness of JWTs because it is based on the expiration of the tokens and expiration instant of individual JWTs, not any communication with the IdP.